 About the Parish

 The liturgy has always been a central focus of St. Francis.
-There are four well-attended Masses each weekend and numerous opportunities for prayer, including adoration of the Blessed Sacrament.
+There are three well-attended Masses each weekend and numerous opportunities for prayer, including adoration of the Blessed Sacrament.
 Social outreach is strong in the parish, including the delivery of meals to the homebound, an active prolife ministry, and partnership with a parish in Haiti.
 St. Francis places emphasis on education, offering ongoing classes for adults, an active program to prepare adults for initiation into the Church, and a full range of programs and classes for the youth of the parish, including preparation for first penance, first communion, and confirmation; Confraternity of Christian Doctrine classes on Sunday mornings; and a vacation church school in the summer.

 We invite you to explore this website to learn more about the life and work of St. Francis Parish.
 The site offers a history of the parish, a tour of the church, a summary of the life of St. Francis of Assisi, and photo galleries of life in the parish.
 To contact the parish staff, click on the “Contact the Parish” link at the bottom of this page.